ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

 ### Communicate a Publisher/subscriber topic over the bridge:

 The information for the ARMarker message is already communicated over the bridge using the ROS1 Service Server `localize_part`.
 However, we will practice using a custom topic message to confirm the information by subscribing to the `ar_pose_marker` topic from the terminal.

-Open a new terminal and source to the ROS2 workspace
+Open a new terminal and source to the ROS2 workspace.
 ```
 source ~/colcon_ws/install/setup.bash
 ```